Friday evenings 6:45 - 9:30pm

 Go on, come along and give it a try.

-Culcabock & Drakies Community Hall will be closed for refurbishment for a few weeks.
+Culcabock & Drakies Community Hall is closed for refurbishment for a few months.

-Our venue for classes until Friday 12th December 2025:
+Our venue for classes from Friday 9th January 2026: